mayaworld13/terraform-nginx-webserver/README.md

 2. `Local-exec provisioner`
 Executes commands on the machine running Terraform, typically used for tasks like running shell scripts or local commands.

-Typically used to store information of resource in local system
+ Typically used to store information of resource in local system used to trigger a job in jenkins userd to trigger a playbook

 4. `Remote-exec provisioner`
 Connects to the newly created resource via SSH or WinRM and executes commands remotely.
 This is useful for tasks like installing software or configuring settings on remote machines.